danielehc/katacoda-scenarios/secure_consul_acl/step1.md

 Consul uses Access Control Lists (ACLs) to secure the UI, API, CLI, service communications, and agent communications.
 When securing your datacenter you should configure the ACLs first.

-Open `agent.hcl`{{open}} in the editor to inspect values required for a minimal configuration with ACL system enabled.
+Open `server.hcl`{{open}} in the editor to inspect values required for a minimal configuration with ACL system enabled.

 ```
 acl = {